Patterbear/Patterbear/README.md

 ---

-Software Developer with First-Class Honours degree in Computer Science from the [University of Leicester](https://le.ac.uk), and graduate of [Northcoders](https://northcoders.com)' Software Development Bootcamp.
+Software Developer and graduate of [Northcoders](https://northcoders.com)' Software Development Bootcamp.

 Open-source developer for the [Anti Malware Alliance](https://anti-malware-alliance.org/) since May 2024, and author and maintainer of [DocuBleach](https://pypi.org/project/docubleach/).